List of Power Rangers Ninja Storm characters: Shimazu

-Shimazu is a statue that contains the reincarnation of an evil clown/peafowl-like Japanese warlord legend.
+Shimazu (voiced by Jeremy Birchall) is a statue that contains the reincarnation of an evil clown/peafowl-like Japanese warlord legend.
 He was brought to life accidentally during a battle between Cam, the Green Samurai Ranger, and Motodrone, due to Motodrone's reanimated energy.
 He joined Lothor's army (where Lothor gave Shimazu the power of speech) and unleashed three creatures called Wolfblades.
 Though the Rangers defeated him, he remained a part of Lothor's army for the remainder of the series.
 There was a rare occasion if he were to be seen with a body part-inspired monster.

-An alternate dimension that Goldwinger sent Tori to had Shimazu as a good guy.
-He is among those who help Mayor Lothor fight the evil Ninja Rangers.
+Shimazu also appears in the alternate dimension that Goldwinger sent Tori to.
+He helps Mayor Lothor fight the evil Ninja Rangers.

 Shimazu, along with Vexacus, plotted to take control of Lothor's ship, but he was eventually betrayed.
 He later teamed up with Marah and Kapri, who at the time seemed to be masterminds, having concealed their genius.
 They used him to try to destroy the Rangers in their Zords.
 However, after the Zords were destroyed by the Rangers, Marah and Kapri destroyed him, having been working for Lothor throughout.

 Shimazu returned from the Abyss of Evil in the finale episode, and was quickly defeated again by the Red Wind Ranger (although it wasn't revealed if he was completely destroyed).

-Shimazu is voiced by Jeremy Birchall.